Ejipuh/Plantey-Garden/P- Setup go links on site.md

 00:37 -- Alright.
 Bite-sized goal: *find* the .htaccess file with cmd.

 ---
-Current Focus: Edit .htaccess with command line...
+Current Focus: Find the .htaccess file with command line...

 ---
 ...